Trepan-Debuggers/python3-trepan/README.rst

 So far as I know, there is no other debugger that decompile code at runtime.

 See the `deparse <deparse>`_ command for details.

+We use information in the line number table in byte to understand which lines are breakpointable, and in which module or function the line appears in.
+Use `info line`_ to see this information.

+In the future we may allow specifiying an offset to indicate which offset to stop at when there are several choices for a given line number.

 Debugging Python bytecode (no source available)
 -----------------------------------------------